What could be better than finding an idyllic rooftop in San Sebastian, sitting back and enjoying a glass of wine whilst admiring the views?

 You may be left a little disappointed at not being able to enjoy a rooftop in San Sebastian if you’re not staying at one of the hotels.

 But don’t worry.
 We’ve picked out some alternative bars which have amazing terraces, better than most rooftop bars!
-You can check out all of these, plus other bar recommendations on our guide to the best bars in San Sebastian.
+You can check out all of these, plus our ther recommendations on our guide to the best bars in San Sebastian.